rangera-manoj/KC-House-Price-Prediction/README.md

 ### dataset
 The dataset for this project originates from the UCI Machine Learning Repository.
 It serves to show a basic trend in the house pricing in terms of its location, the area of construction, its interior, etc.

-Raw dataset is available into the repository as kc_house_data.csv and cleaning dataset as df_final.csv
+Raw dataset is available into this repository as kc_house_data.csv and cleaning dataset as df_final.csv